5.4 Young people's participation in policy-making

 The Danish Parliament hosts the Youth Parliament (see section 5.3), and arranges other initiatives for dialogue (see below).

-Examples of additional stakeholders involved in consultation processes:
+Examples of youth stakeholders involved in consultation processes in Denmark

 The Youth Bureau (Ungdomsbureauet).
 The Youth Bureau is a non-profit organisation.
 Its mission is to build the most democratically active generation of young people.
 The Youth Bureau organises events, happenings, workshops, analyses and teaching material.
 The Youth Bureau organises the Youth Meeting, see below.